 We say: go visit somebody else's website.
 Look for their affiliate program.
 Find out if your web designer is getting a kickback for referring you.
 Some providers pay 10% or more every month.

-On the other hand, maybe your designer has had good luck with somebody else and knows that they provide quality service, a system they're already familiar with, and a price that's in your budget.
-In a case like that, sometimes it's better to go that way.
-Few roads are better than the ones one knows best.
+On the other hand, good designers like to use the tools they know will give good results.
+Maybe your designer has had good luck with somebody else in the past.
+Maybe somebody else has a system that your designer is already very familiar with.
+In a case like that, sometimes it's better to go with somebody else.
 We'll be here if you need us.

 Our pricing plan is designed to be fair to you and fair for us.
 It represents our actual cost to provide the service.
 In the case of resources, for instance, this is literally true: all revenue from resource charges is channeled directly into the acquisition and maintenance of hosting hardware.
 And by "hardware" we don't mean a Hummer with a sexy custom "NearlyFreeSpeech" wrap on it.